NagiosEnterprises/ncpa/BUILDING.rst

 NCPA must be built on the family of distributions which it will ultimately be run on. i.e. a .deb built on Ubuntu 20 will work on Ubuntu 22/24 and should also work on Debian 10/11

+You will need to have python3.11+ (python3.13 is preferred) installed prior to building NCPA v3.x.

+If you are on a RHEL/Oracle/CentOS/Amazon/Rocky system you may need to enable additional repositories to get a newer version of python3.13.
+You may also need to install the CodeReady Builder repository specific to your distro and version to get all the required development packages.

 To start, clone the repository in your directory::

    cd ~